chingswy/easymocap-public-doc/quickstart/mocap.md

 ## :bug: Step-by-step debug

-If everything works well, you can skip this tutorial.
+If everything works well, you can skip this.

 If something bad happened, you should check the process step-by-step.

 ### 1. Check the datasets